JoshOrndorff/recipes/text/3-entrees/basic-pow.md

 Anything that implements the
 [`ProvideInherentData` trait](https://substrate.dev/rustdocs/v2.0.0-rc2/sp_inherents/trait.ProvideInherentData.html)
 may be used here.
 The block authoring logic must supply all inherents that the runtime expects.
-In this case of this basic-pow chain, that is just the [`TimestampInherentData`](https://substrate.dev/rustdocs/v2.0.0-rc2/sp_timestamp/trait.TimestampInherentData.html) expected by the [timestamp pallet](https://substrate.dev/rustdocs/v2.0.0-rc2/pallet_timestamp/index.html).
+In the case of this basic-pow chain, that is just the [`TimestampInherentData`](https://substrate.dev/rustdocs/v2.0.0-rc2/sp_timestamp/trait.TimestampInherentData.html) expected by the [timestamp pallet](https://substrate.dev/rustdocs/v2.0.0-rc2/pallet_timestamp/index.html).
 In order to register other inherents, you would call `register_provider` multiple times, and map errors